fengchenLBL/lrc-meditron/README.md

 pip install -r requirements.txt
 ```

-## 3. Run Inference with Meditron-7B
+## 3. Run Inference with Meditron-7B on A40 or A100 GPUs
 Navigate to the evaluation directory and run the inference pipeline:

 ```bash